tutorwithme/style-guide/Ruby.md

 #### Models

 Models deal with data and all the business logic.
-In Rails models typically are direct representations of a database table.
+In Rails, models typically are direct representations of a database table.
 Rails models contain (but not limited to) validations, attribute access protection, associations, callbacks and user methods.

 #### Views